rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     Register-AzureRmResourceProvider -ProviderNamespace Microsoft.AzureStack
     ```

 6. Next, execute the following commands to register your Azure Stack installation.
-When prompted, login with the **azurestack.local\\azurestackadmin** account.
+When prompted, login with the **azurestack.local\\azurestackadmin** account
     ```
     Import-Module .\RegisterWithAzure.psm1